OpenAMEE/amee-ruby/README.txt

 == RAILS

 This gem can also be used as a Rails plugin.

-You can either extract it into vendor/plugins, or use the new-style config.gem command in environment.rb.
-For
-example:
+Rails 2: add the following to environment.rb:

-    config.gem "amee", :version => '~> 2.2.0'
+    config.gem "amee", :version => '~> 3.1'

+Rails 3: add the following to your Gemfile:
+    gem "amee", '~> 4.1'

 If you copy amee.example.yml from the gem source directory to amee.yml in your app's config directory, a persistent AMEE connection will be available from